An estimated 26,840 new cases of breast cancer are expected to occur among African American women in 2011

 NATIONAL HEADQUARTERS STAFF

-Sisters Network® Inc staff functions to govern and advise in our efforts to educate, empower and support the African American woman’s breast cancer movement.
+Sisters Network® Inc. staff functions to govern and advise in our efforts to educate, empower and support the Black woman’s breast cancer movement.

 KAREN E. JACKSON